Paid Roku Channels: Registration & Linking with WordPress

 Copy the security policy below and paste it into the JSON text box.

 with the names of the three buckets you just created.

-Click the Review policy button near the bottom of the page.
+Click the Next: Tags button near the bottom of the page.

 Provide a new Policy Name, for example "my-reglink-policy".

 Click the Create policy button near the bottom of the page.

-Click the Groups link on the left side of the page.
+Click the User groups link on the left side of the page.

-Click the Create New Group button near the top of the page.
+Click the Create group button near the top of the page.

 Provide a new User group name, for example "my-reglink-group".

-Scroll down the list of policies until the "my-reglink-policy" policy that you just created is visible,
+Scroll down to the list of policies, and locate the "my-reglink-policy" policy that you just created,

 or type the name of your newly created policy in the "Filter" box.

 You may need to scroll through a large number of built-in AWS policies until your policy is visible.

-Click the check-box to the left of your policy name,
+Check the checkbox to the left of your policy name.

 making sure that no other checkboxes are checked,